VA Sierra Nevada Health Care System

 Her passion for optimization and transformation peaked her interest in administrative processes and this led to an opportunity to serve as the Deputy Associate Chief of Staff for Ambulatory Care and then later as Associate Chief of Staff for Ambulatory Care.
 In June of 2017 she joined the executive leadership team as the Deputy Chief of Staff.
 Dr. Sanguinetti has been recognized by Director Lisa Howard as well as by the Network Director for VISN 21 for her efforts in improvement in various facility processes and policy.
 In her role as the Deputy Chief of Staff she is excited to mentor and empower others toward reaching excellence in serving our Nation’s veterans.

 Ms. Maisha Moore was appointed as the Deputy Associate Director of Patient Care Services/Nurse Executive as of November 2016.
+She is currently acting as the Associate Director of Patient Care Services/Nurse Executive.
 Ms. Moore is originally from Alabama and graduated from the University of Alabama at Birmingham with her Bachelor of Science in Nursing 2004.
 Ms. Moore completed a Master’s degree in Nursing from the University of Alabama in 2012.
 Prior to her current appointment as the Deputy ADPCS/NE she has served Veterans in a various capacities as a critical care nurse in the Emergency Department and Intensive Care Units in addition to supervisory roles in inpatient and outpatient care at the Birmingham VA Medical Center and the Tuscaloosa VA Medical Center.
 Ms. Moore is a certified Clinical Nurse Leader, a VHA certified mentor, and member of the American Nurses Association.
 She previously maintained a Critical Care Nurse Certification, induction into Sigma Theta Tau, and member of the American Association of Critical Care Nurses.
 Ms. Moore enjoys spending time with family and friends, reading, and traveling.